dashdashzako/paperback/README.md

 _Paperback_ is a minimalist theme for [Hugo](http://gohugo.io).

-It focuses on reading experience, and was mostly designed to suit my needs.
+It focuses on improving reading experience with high contrast colors and no fancy effect.

 ## Parameters